JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

 working on a Compose Multiplatform project.

 At the moment, Compose hot reload is only available when you include a desktop target in your multiplatform project.
-However, we plan to expand support to other targets in the future.
+We're exploring adding support for other targets in the future.
 In the meantime, using the desktop app as your sandbox lets you quickly experiment with UI changes without interrupting your flow.

 ![Compose hot reload](compose-hot-reload.gif){width=500}